 Skill level: Beginner

 The most common problem with learning HTML and CSS is that there are simply so many tutorials and courses to choose from.
 One Month HTML and CSS was one of the first front-end courses I took and I fell in love with it right away.

-The reason why I chose this course was that I didn’t want to wander around the Internet, jumping between a handful of tutorials.
+I chose this course because I didn’t want to wander around the Internet jumping between multiple tutorials.
 I wanted to use a single, all-in-one resource and finish it before moving to the next one.